2026 Mosquito Fleet Fest coming May 23rd & 24th

 • Scavenger Hunt

-30 participating businesses have play sheets available all month long, download and print at home, or pick up at POWA info booth during event.
+30 participating businesses have play sheets available, download and print at home (coming soon), or pick up at the event info booth during the fest.

 One lucky player will win a prize basket.